 - If you've had COVID-19, you can bypass this testing requirement.
 But you must show a positive test result no more than 90 days old – plus a signed letter from a health care provider showing you've been cleared to travel.

-Worried that the test you take in Rome, Cancún, or wherever else won’t pass muster?
-Don’t sweat it: Almost any kind of COVID-19 test you can take today will fit these requirements, no matter where you are.
-The biggest variable is to make sure that you take your test no more than three days prior to your flight back to the U.S. – and, of course, that you test negative.
+Worried that the test you take in Rome, Cancún, or wherever else won't pass muster?
+Don't sweat it: Almost any kind of COVID-19 test you can take today will fit these requirements, no matter where you are.
+The biggest variable is to make sure that you take your test at the right time – and, of course, that you test negative.

 It’s mostly up to the airlines to enforce these requirements, which means you’ll be asked to present your negative test result while checking in for your flight.
 And perhaps again during boarding or before shuffling into the gate area, just to be sure.

 But first, you need to get that test.
 And as you'll see, there are plenty of options.